jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 6. Use media in your tweets
 7. Reply to mentions

-If you follow these tips, along with the tips in my other article about growing your twitter, then the sky's the limit for what you can do on Twitter.
+If you follow these tips, along with the tips in my other article about growing your Twitter, then the sky's the limit for what you can do on Twitter.

 These tips are guaranteed to get you more Twitter followers

 If you have content you want to share, whether it be for fun or profit, then you need Twitter followers.
 Not only do you need a number of followers to start with, but you also need to continually gain followers.
-These suggestions will shake your flatlined Twitter growth back to life.
+These suggestions will shake your flatlined Twitter growth back to life.&nbsp;